krishnaak114/Kairos/CONTRIBUTING.md

-# 🌟 Contributing to Kair�s
+#  Contributing to Kairs

-First off, thank you for considering contributing to Kair�s!
+First off, thank you for considering contributing to Kairs!
 It's people like you that make this project a great tool for the community.

 ## Table of Contents